matthewbeta/hybridconf-notes/Building kick ass software teams - Brian Corrigan.md

 - if you're not technical don't fake it
 - projects don't fail for technical reasons almost never
 - Show me don't tell me
-- Experimentaton is cheap in our industry
+- Experimentation is cheap in our industry
 - Take bullets
 - Ask questions
 - BE available for answers
 - Don't have back-door meetings
-- Don't gotce people on the team who aren't filly invested
+- Don't include people on the team who aren't fully invested
-- Dont impose organizational overhead
+- Dont impose organisational overhead
 - Measure success in 2 ways:
-1) Are we happy
+1) Are we happy?
-2) re we productive
+2) Are we productive?
-- HVE FUN
+- *HAVE FUN!*
 You gave 40 or 50 years of productivity - make em count